-This no churn raspberry sorbet is the ultimate summer treat!
+This raspberry sorbet is the ultimate summer treat!
 It's light, refreshing, flavorful, and can easily be made without an ice cream maker.
-Made with just 5 simple ingredients, homemade sorbet is naturally low in calories, gluten-free, and dairy-free!

 I love this recipe because it's so simple and customizable.
 I know this recipe is a raspberry sorbet, but you can use just about any fresh fruit you love!
 Let's get cooled off, shall we?